icebert04/Ethuan/README.md

 **Ethuan** was made to simplify the real estate process

-It is a platform where different users can inspect, lend, administrate, buy, and sell properties using ERC721 (NFTs).
+It is a platform where different users can inspect, lend, buy, and sell properties using ERC721 (NFTs).

 here is the main site